nasa/harmony-service-lib-py/README.md

 ## Development Setup

 Prerequisites:
-  - Python 3.7+, ideally installed via a virtual environment such as `pyenv`
+  - Python 3.7+, ideally installed via a virtual environment.
+We recommend using [pyenv](https://github.com/pyenv/pyenv) for managing multiple Python installations with different versions, in conjunction with a tool like [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) or [Python's venv module](https://docs.python.org/3.7/library/venv.html) for creating an isolated virtual environment.
-  - A local copy of the code
+  - A local copy of the code.

 Install dependencies: